Myanmar coup: Military hardens online censorship campaign | DW | 15.02.2021

 As Facebook, Twitter and Instagram are being blocked in Myanmar, more people are accessing circumvention tools to restore access.

-The demand for Virtual Private Networks (VPNs), which allow internet users to bypass blocks, had surged by over 7,000% on February 4 when the Facebook ban was imposed by the military, according to Top10VPN, a UK-based digital privacy and security research group.
+The demand for virtual private networks (VPNs), which allow internet users to bypass blocks, surged by over 7,000% on February 4, when the Facebook ban was imposed by the military, according to Top10VPN, a UK-based digital privacy and security research group.

 "Almost everyone in Myanmar has installed a VPN on their phones, including my 60-year-old mom, and I don't even know how she managed to do it herself," a digital activist who preferred to remain anonymous told DW.